U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Ablation Study

 \subsection{Complexity}

-Table~\ref{tab:comparison} compares the attribute compression complexity for our model, Unicorn and G-PCC-GesTM in terms of encoding and decoding times.
-U-Motion takes more time than Unicorn (about 25\% more for 10 bit point cloud, about 85\% for 11 bit) mainly due to the need for K-NN search for motion compensation.
+Table~\ref{tab:comparison} compares the attribute compression complexity for our model, Unicorn and G-PCC-GesTM.
+U-Motion takes more time than Unicorn (about 25\% more for 10 bit point cloud, about 85\% for 11 bit) mainly due to K-nearest-neighbor (K-NN) search for motion compensation.
 We use pytorch3d's implementation of K-NN with $O(N^2)$ complexity, leading to large amount of computation on point clouds with $0.7-3$ million points.
-However, the K-NN complexity can be greatly reduced if local K-NN applied.
-We compare the complexity of geometry compression in supplementary material.
+We can observe in Table~\ref{tab:comparison} that K-NN takes up large amount of the encoding/decoding time.
+However, the K-NN complexity can be greatly reduced if K-NN search is restricted to a local region.
+The geometry compression complexity is described in the supplementary material.